oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

      - **Password**: Enter user's password.
 If ADMIN user is used, enter the password that was provided during the Create Autonomous Database step while provisioning Autonomous Database.
      - **Save password**: Check this box if desired.

-3. Right click on the connection node and from the menu choose **Open New SQL File**
+3. Right-click on the connection node, and from the menu, choose **Open New SQL File**

       ![new-sql](images/new-sql.png "new-sql")